peterkuma/masters-thesis/chapters/03_radiatively-active-gases.md

 of continuum due to photodissociation, although Huggins bands have a more irregular structure.
 Of the three, Hartley bands are the strongest.
 They cover the region of 240–310 nm.
-Because of their strength, they absort most incident solar radiation in the mesopshere and stratosphere.
+Because of their strength, they absorb most incident solar radiation in the mesopshere and stratosphere.
 Huggins bands cover the region of 310–340 nm.
 Although Chappuis bands are the weakest of the three, they are important for